skykid17/attacks_on_RSA_d/README.md

 - Herrmann, M. & May, A. (2010, May 26).
 Maximizing Small Root Bounds by Linearization and Applications to Small Secret Exponent RSA. https://doi.org/10.1007/978-3-642-13013-7_4.
+- Aberth, O. (1973).
+Iteration methods for finding all zeros of a polynomial simultaneously.
+Matematički Vesnik, 10(1).
+(Aberth–Ehrlich method used for integer root polishing in `mathlib`).